Skip to content

 Ellis Simani

-His recent work has focused on the stock trading of the wealthiest Americans.
-In “The Inside Edge,” he and his colleagues revealed several investment advantages that enable top executives and other well-connected investors to trade stock with remarkable timing.
+My recent work has interrogated the ways that nonprofit organizations raise and spend their money.
+I’ve also investigated the stock trading of the wealthiest Americans.
+In “The Inside Edge,” my colleagues and I revealed several investment advantages that enable top executives and other well-connected investors to make trades with remarkable timing.

-He’s also covered issues related to housing and debt for ProPublica, with a particular focus on evictions.
-Before joining ProPublica, he worked on the Los Angeles Times’ data visualization desk.
+I’ve also covered issues related to housing and debt for ProPublica, with a particular focus on evictions.
+Before joining ProPublica in 2019, I worked on the Los Angeles Times’ data visualization desk.

 The Pandemic Economy